Thornton Tunnel: Description

 The tunnel is 3.4 km long, and it is a single-track railway.
 The maximum speed limit in the tunnel is 10 mph.
 The tunnel is named after Sir Henry Worth Thornton, who was an early president of CNR.
 CNR designated the branch line containing the tunnel and bridge as the Thornton Branch.

-In the middle of the tunnel there is a fake house to cover up a ventilation shaft and fan systems to blend in a residential neighbourhood.
+In the middle of the tunnel there is a fake house to cover up a ventilation shaft and fan systems and blend into a residential neighbourhood.
 It is located on the northeast corner of Frances Street and Ingleton Avenue, in Burnaby.
-The ventilation system previously cleared the exhaust from a passing train after 20 minutes so that the next train would have enough oxygen to safely enter the tunnel.
-An upgrade project, which would reduce the ventilation delay from 20 minutes down to 10 minutes, was completed in May 2022.
+The ventilation system originally cleared the exhaust from a passing train within 20 minutes so that the next train would have enough oxygen to safely enter the tunnel.
+An upgrade project to reduce the ventilation delay from 20 minutes to 10 minutes was completed in May 2022.